fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-application.md

 than one root schema: one for using the Application alone with no further restrictions and one (or more) for use with the templates.
-[The FF-ICE Application](fixm-in-support-of-ffice/ffice-application-for-fixm) is a good example of this, with users referencing FficeMessage.xsd for unrestricted use of the Application, `FficeTemplates.xsd` for making use of all thirteen templates used to represent the FF-ICE messages, or one of the thirteen template-specific schemas files corresponding to each FF-ICE message.
+[The FF-ICE Application](fixm-in-support-of-ffice/ffice-application-for-fixm) is a good example of this, with users referencing `FficeMessage.xsd` for unrestricted use of the Application, `FficeTemplates.xsd` for making use of all thirteen templates used to represent the FF-ICE messages, or one of the thirteen template-specific schemas files corresponding to each FF-ICE message.

-While the content and organization of a FIXM Application depends entirely on the needs of the data exchange it is intended to support, the FF-ICE and Basic Message Applications should provide a useful set of examples for how to build an Application with and without associated templates.
-To supplement this, [How to create a FIXM Application](how-to-create-application/initial-download-and-setup) provides step-by-step instructions on how to create a simple Application.
+While the content and organization of a FIXM Application depends entirely on the needs of the data exchange it is intended to support, the FF-ICE Message and Basic Message Applications should provide a useful set of examples for how to build an Application with and without associated templates.
+To supplement this, [How to create a FIXM Application](how-to-create-application/introduction) provides step-by-step instructions on how to create a simple Application.